reflectoring/reflectoring.github.io/content/blog/2022/2022-03-28-complete-guide-to-errors-in-express.md

 })

 ```
 Here we are calling a REST API with the `axios` library which returns a promise and catching any error in the API invocation by providing `next()` as the final catch handler.

 ## Developing Express Error Handling Middleware with TypeScript
 [TypeScript](https://www.typescriptlang.org) is an open-source language developed by Microsoft.
 It is a superset of JavaScript with additional capabilities, most notable being static type definitions making it an excellent tool for a better and safer development experience.

-Let us first add support for TypeScript to our Node.js project and then see a snippet of the middleware functions written using the TypeScript language.
+Let us first add support for TypeScript to our Node.js project and then see a snippet of the error handling middleware functions written using the TypeScript language.

 ### Installing TypeScript and other Configurations